-The good news is that at the beginning of 2021 Ethereum managed to reach its all-time high once again and was worth more than $1,400.
-At the time of writing this article, Ethereum's future seems very bright.
-You can find the chart for January 22nd, 2021 below.
+The good news is that, at the end of 2021, Ethereum managed to reach its all-time high once again, and was worth more than $4,730.
+At the time of writing this article, Ethereum's future seems a bit shaky.

 You now know how Ethereum price predictions are made, and what the experts are saying about the future of Ethereum.
 It’s always important to remember, though, that Ethereum predictions are just what they say they are — predictions.
 Nobody knows what the future is!
 There isn’t a single person in the world that knows what the price of Ether will be tomorrow, next week or next year.
 It’s impossible!

 All we can do is predict.
 By using the information in this guide and following the progress of Ethereum, you can make your own Ethereum price predictions, too!
 If you have an Ethereum prediction of your own, be sure to let us know!
 You can compare and contrast your own predictions with ours, and see if there are any points that differ!

 Also, if you'd like to start trading cryptocurrencies, make sure that you're using only the best exchanges out there!